Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Introduction

-To address the aforementioned problem, we introduce a new multimodal transformer architecture for visual grounding, termed as Dynamic MDETR, which is based on a relatively shallow encoder for cross-modal feature fusion and alignment, and a dynamic decoder for efficient text-guided visual localization.
-Our core contribution is a multimodal transformer decoder, which eliminates the decoding complexity problem of depending on the image input size.
-The key design is the language-guided spatially adaptive sampling in the 2D geometric space.
+To address the aforementioned problem, following the standard DETR framework~\cite{carion2020end} in object detection, we introduce a new multimodal transformer architecture for visual grounding, termed as \textbf{Dynamic} \textbf{M}ultimodal \textbf{DETR} (Dynamic MDETR).
+Our Dynamic MDETR generally follows the DETR framework and decouples visual grounding task into an encoder-decoder pipeline.
+Our Dynamic MDETR is based on a relatively shallow encoder for cross-modal feature fusion and alignment, and a dynamic decoder for efficient text-guided visual localization.
+Our core contribution is a multimodal transformer decoder, which eliminates the decoding complexity problem of depending on the image input size. {\em One key design} is the language-guided spatial adaptive sampling in the 2D geometric space.
 With this sampling module, the dynamic multimodal transformer decoder can adaptively sample a small number of informative visual tokens in the 2D space for subsequent multimodal decoding.
-This fixed number of sampled tokens would reduce the computational cost to be of constant complexity independent on the image input size.
-In addition, the dynamic multimodal decoder could greatly reduce the influence of these irrelevant tokens on the final bounding box regression, and result in slightly higher performance on the standard benchmarks.
+This fixed number of sampled tokens would reduce the computational cost to be of constant complexity independent of the image input size.
+In addition, this adaptive sampling could greatly reduce the influence of these irrelevant tokens on the final bounding box regression, and result in higher performance on the standard benchmarks.
+Moreover, sampling in 2D geometric space helps to learn positional and geometric information effectively and can lead to better detection performance. {\em The other key design} is text guided decoding, which decodes the sampled visual features into the grounding location of targets under the guidance of text.
+Using language as queries in our text guided decoding injects strong semantic information about the target object for accurate localization.
+In this encoder-decoder design, our 2D sampling module simply samples visual features from the same image feature map in each decoder layer without updating the visual features, and our text guided decoding transforms the sampled features for visual grounding.
+In this sense, this decoding process only focuses on regressing the grounding location of targets and is not responsible for performing multi-modal feature extraction and alignment.
+Decoupling the whole pipeline into encoder and decoder would enable each module to focus on its own goal: encoder for multimodal feature extraction and fusion, while decoder for efficient sampling and target grounding.
+On the contrary, adding sampling technique in encoder-only architecture is another possible solution to reduce computational cost, but requires the module to jointly perform feature extraction and token sampling, which would increase the modeling complexity and training difficulty, leading to inferior performance as shown in experiments.

 Specifically, in our visual grounding framework of Dynamic MDETR, visual features and language features are first extracted by the respective backbones, and then concatenated into one sequence.
 The sequence is fed into a multimodal transformer encoder composed of several vanilla attention layers for cross-modal feature fusion and alignment.
 After this, in the dynamic multimodal transformer decoder, we first inject the language information to the learnable sampling query.
 Based on this sampling query, our dynamic decoder generates offsets relative to the reference point for feature sampling in the 2D feature map.
 The sampled features are decoded with the standard transformer under the guidance of language queries.
 Finally, a simple FFN prediction head directly regresses 4-dim coordinates of the bounding box for the target object.